JLErvin/squash/README.md

 ## Theory

 Managing themes on unix systems can often be difficult.
-Nearly even program stores their theme files in different locations and in different formats.
+Nearly every program stores their theme files in different locations and in different formats.
 Squash aims to consolidate theme information into a single location.
 These files can then be used to quickly apply themes to the entire system.